Stalin: Breaker of Nations: Synopsis

-About the Author
+About the author

-Robert Conquest was a well known and highly regarded historian of the Soviet Union, particularly the Stalinist period.
+Robert Conquest was a well known and highly regarded popular historian of the Soviet Union, particularly the Stalinist period.
 He was a Senior Research Fellow at the Hoover Institution for 28 years and received the Presidential Medal of Freedom in 2005.

 Writing about the author and this work, well known Soviet historian Richard Pipes (Note: Some of Richard Pipe's notable works on Russia are: The Russian Revolution (1990), Russia Under the Bolshevik Regime: 1919–1924 (1993), and A Concise History of the Russian Revolution(1995).) writes: "Mr. Conquest is without peer in the knowledge of Soviet history of the 1930's.
 He has supreme command of the sources, including those currently being released from Soviet archives.
 The byzantine intrigues by means of which Stalin, having transformed the country into his private domain, subjected the Soviet Union to experiments that were as cruel as they were senseless are told succinctly..."